Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 2 – It’s a Culture Shock but not Too Much

-The first point leads me onto this point very well.
-Essaouira is very much an Arabic City, an African City too and its easy to feel, see and smell this!
+The first point leads me to this point very well.
+Essaouira is very much an Arabic City, an African City too and it’s easy to feel, see and smell this!

 I have a love for Arabic Countries but I know that not everyone does.
 I would say that Essaouira is the perfect City break if you are a bit bored of European Cities, or you want a taste of Arabia but don’t want to fly to the Middle East.
 It’s good if you want something a bit more, but not too much!

 In Essaouira, you will hear the call of prayer from the Mosque, see the men dressed in traditional clothing, the women too.
 You may not understand the menu and exactly what people are saying (unless you speak French), you will probably see sights in the food markets that perhaps you don’t want to see but this is all part of indulging in the Culture and observing everyday life.